Summer Financial Aid

 The summer cost of attendance (COA), also known as a budget, is a standardized estimate of what it will cost a student to attend KU for the summer.

-- Summer budgets are based on an enrollment of six credit hours for undergraduate students and four credit hours for most graduate and professional students.
+- Summer budgets are based on an enrollment of three credit hours or six credit hours for undergraduate students and most graduate and professional students, depending on what is reported on the Summer Financial Aid Request form.

 - Budgets for pharmacy and law students are based on what is reported on the Summer Financial Aid Request form.